gregorwolf/SAP-NPM-API-collection/apis/html5-app-deployer/README.md

 ## Overview
 HTML5 application deployer handles the upload of the HTML5 applications content to the HTML5 application repository.

-The @sap/html5-app-deployer module is consumed as a dependency in a node.js CF application.
+The @sap/html5-app-deployer module can be consumed as a dependency in a node.js CF application or as a base image in the HTML5 application image.

-For example:
+Here is an example of the node.js dependency:
  ```
  {
    "name": "myAppDeployer",